Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

 - Every officer in default shall be punishable with a fine of โน10,000 to โน1,00,000.

-- An auditor acting without valid appointment is also liable under Section 147.
+- An auditor acting without a valid appointment is also liable under Section 147.

 Hence, non-compliance can attract significant penalties.